Power Automate (Flow) integration

 - Logo: https://www.enovapoint.com/publicfiles/JM365/JungleMail365logo.png

 Note: each API file is built for the specific version of JungleMail for Office 365 app hosted in a different Azure cloud server.
 You can easily tell which version you are using by looking at the beginning of your app's URL address.
 For example, app.junglemail365.com means you need the US .json file, while app-us2.junglemail365.com requires the US2 file etc. If you're still not sure which API file is right for you, please contact us.

-2. Sign in to your Power Automate account and click Settings > Custom Connectors.
+2. Sign in to your Power Automate account and click Data > Custom Connectors on the left sidebar.

 3. Click New custom connector > Import an OpenAPI file.

 4. For Connector name, enter the title that you will use to find the app, as well as app-related triggers and actions, in Power Automate.
 Then, click Import and locate the API file.
 Then, click Continue.

 5. Click Upload connector icon and locate the PNG file.
 Then, click Create connector.

 2. Connect to Power Automate using API key

 Now that you've created the connector, you need to connect your JungleMail for Office 365 user account to Power Automate.
 To do this, you will need to create a personal API key in SharePoint.
 Microsoft Flow will use this key to identify a JungleMail for Office 365 user.
 Note that the user will only be able to use Microsoft Flow actions within his permission scope.
 For example, if you are not permitted to send a newsletter in JungleMail for Office 365, the corresponding action in Microsoft Flow will be displayed but not functional.

 1. Open JungleMail for Office 365 and click Settings > Flow & Automation